How to Make Screw Terminal Connections on Switches and Outlets

-When connecting electrical wires to switches and receptacles, there are two ways to do it, and only one is recommended by professionals.
+When connecting electrical wires to electrical switches and receptacles, there are two ways to do it, but only one is recommended by professionals.

-- First, use a pair of wire strippers or a combination tool to strip about 3/4" of wire insulation from each conductor to be connected.
-Take care not to nick the metal wire itself if you can help it; using the proper opening on the wire stripper will prevent this.
+Use a pair of wire strippers or a combination tool to strip about 3/4 inch of wire insulation from each conductor to be connected.
+Take care not to nick the metal wire itself; using the proper opening on the wire stripper will prevent this.

-- Now, loop the wire hook around the screw terminal in a manner so that when the screw is turned closed, the hook will tighten the wire closed, not force it open.
+Loop the wire hook around the screw terminal so that when the screw is turned closed, the hook will tighten the wire closed, not force it open.
 This means, essentially, that the wire should be looped around the screw terminal in a clockwise direction as you look down at the screw head from above.

-- Tighten the screw terminal firmly down onto the wire.
-Make sure that there is no wire insulation under the head of the screw, and make sure that the wire is not resting on any part of the plastic housing of the switch or receptacle.
+Tighten the screw terminal firmly down onto the wire.
+Make sure there is no wire insulation under the head of the screw, and make sure that the bare wire is not resting on any part of the plastic housing of the switch or receptacle.

 Electrical Safety in the Workplace Program.
 Davidson College.